Maria Crawford

 Maria Luisa (Weecha) Crawford was an American geologist/petrologist.
-She was born on July 18, 1939, in Beverly, Massachusetts, and died on November 4, 2023 in Haverford, PA Obituary.
+She was born on July 18, 1939, in Beverly, Massachusetts, and died on November 4, 2023, in Haverford, PA Obituary.
 In 1960, Crawford received a bachelor of arts degree in geology from Bryn Mawr College, located in Pennsylvania.
 5 years later, she received her doctorate degree from the University of California at Berkeley, where she met her husband, William Crawford.
 Shortly after graduating, Crawford became employed by Bryn Mawr College in the department of geology.
 Throughout her career, she had a wide range of interests.
 She was known to be one of the first scientists to use the electron micro probe on metamorphic rocks.
 Crawford has also been interested in lunar petrology and geochemistry.
 In this field, she researched the crystallization of lava that seemed to fill craters on the moon.

 Personal interests

 Maria Luisa Crawford first became interested in geoscience after taking an introductory geology class to fill her science option requirement at Bryn Mawr College.
 This sparked interest led her to dedicate her life to the geoscience field.
 In 1960, Crawford took a year off between her undergraduate and graduate studies in which she travelled to Norway.
 This introduction to travel began a lifelong passion that led her to study in the remote areas of Alaska and British Columbia.
 Upon her return to graduate school Crawford met her husband, fellow geologist, William A. Crawford.
 The two married while in graduate school and worked together, teaching geology, at Bryn Mawr.
 Despite retiring from Bryn Mawr College in 2006, Crawford has remained an active member of the geoscience community.
 Her passion for travel and geology motivates her to continue working with school groups and undergraduate students.
 Today she often travels with student groups to many different countries to study geology.

-Crawford is also a huge advocate for women in science.
+Crawford is also an advocate for women in science.
 She and her husband founded the Crawford Field Camp Scholarship, awarded by the Association of Women Geoscientists to women pursuing careers in geoscience.
-Being one of few women in her field she recognizes the difficulty of working in a male-dominated profession and uses her expert experience to mentor and open doors for young women.
+Being one of few women in her field, she recognizes the difficulty of working in a male-dominated profession and uses her experience to mentor and open doors for young women.